 - The Temple of Artemis at Ephesus, Greece

 - The Lighthouse at Alexandria, Egypt

-    The World’s only wonder of the Ancient World that still exists, The Great Pyramid of Giza was built in the vicinity of 2584 and 2561 BCE for the Egyptian Pharaoh Khufu (referred to in Greek as `Cheops’) and was the tallest man-made structure on the planet for just about 4,000 years.
-The Nile River in the north of Corio occupied the areas where these Pyramids were constructed.
-Khufu, Khafr, and Menkaura were the 3 pyramids worked between 2700 B.C. and 2500 B.C. as illustrious tombs.
+The only wonder of the ancient world that still exists, the Great Pyramid of Giza, was built around 2584 to 2561 BC for the Egyptian pharaoh Khufu (referred to in Greek as Cheops) and was the tallest manmade structure on the planet for just about 4,000 years.

 6. The Statue of Zeus at Olympia, Greece